Managing your money during the pandemic

 Take an online money management course

 Sign up to our e-learning course and build your confidence in managing your money.
-Created in partnership with MyBnk, this course will help you feel more in control of your finances and teach you about the different types of support that are available if you’re struggling with money.
+This course will help you feel more in control of your finances and teach you about the different types of support that are available if you’re struggling with money.

 What is our community saying

 An overdraft is something a bank or lender can give you, as an extension of the money you already have.
 An overdraft means you can withdraw money beyond what you have in your bank account – so when your bank balance is showing as £0, your overdraft allows you to have some money, however this can be at a charge.
 You can read more about overdrafts here.